Comedy in the Golden Age of Mexican Cinema: Silent films

 The first films presented in Mexico were possible through the agents of the Lumiére brothers (the earliest filmmakers in the history of cinema) and through the progressivists of Porfirio's regime.
 These progressivists included wealthy businessmen who had a vision of a modern Mexico and so they bought films, camera equipment and accessories for production for pioneers in the metropolitan regions of Mexico.
 Pioneers that stood out with their filmmaking were Salvador Toscano, Enrique Rosas y Carlos Mongrand.
 Their moving pictures included Porfirios family activities, festivals, but also other pieces including argumental works.

 Given that Pathé (a famous film production at the time), did not build any studios in Mexico like it did in other countries and business people took advantage of this to run production at a national level.
-In the early 1900s cinematography had a prominent presence in Mexico City and by 1910 "the mayor part of production, exhibition and distribution of movies was in the hands of the nation Mexico (King 1990).
+In the early 1900s cinematography had a prominent presence in Mexico City and by 1910 "the mayor part of production, exhibition and distribution of movies was in the hands of the nation Mexico" (King 1990).

 Silent films in general were popularized by specifically toward comedy by legendary actors such as Charlie Chaplin and the Marx brothers in the United States.
 In fact, Chaplin has become the staple for the image of comedy in film and he was able not only to bring comedy to life on film but to raise awareness on social issues such as poverty.
 Easy Street (1917) and The Kid (1921) are examples which depict the social issues of violence as well as poverty within comedy films.

 Similarly, legendary Mexican comedians such as Cantinflas have used this same approach during the Cine de Oro.
 When it comes to the quantity of films in comparison to other countries, silent films there are few films that were made and thus fewer that were preserved but some of the most famous ones include El autómovil gris (The gray automobile) (1919), as well as Tepeyac (1917), a film about Juan Diego and the appearance of the Virgin of Guadalupe.
 Other classics include El tren fantasma (The Ghost Train) (1927) and El puño de hierro (The Iron Fist) (1927).

 Comedy in silent films

 Comedy in Mexican silent films were a bit more rare than in the United States and some of the reasons could both by the pressures of the church as well as the Porfiriato regime.
-They did indeed exist, however, such as El Rosario de Amozoc and Don Juan Tenorio directed by Enrique Rosas as well as Al Sr. Bermudez no le gustan los agentes and El Sr. Durand quiere irse de Juerga directed by Salvador Toscano in 1909.
-It is important to add that on March 22, 1982 a nitrate fire broke out in Mexico's film archive located in the Cinetica Nacional in Mexico City which "destroyed 6,506 films along with 3,300 Mexican features and short subjects (a substantial portion of Mexican film history)".
+They did indeed exist, however, such as El Rosario de Amozoc and Don Juan Tenorio directed by Enrique Rosas.
+Others are Al Sr. Bermudez no le gustan los agentes and El Sr. Durand quiere irse de Juerga directed by Salvador Toscano in 1909.
+It is important to add that on March 22, 1982, a nitrate fire broke out in Mexico's film archive located in the Cinetica Nacional in Mexico City, which "destroyed 6,506 films along with 3,300 Mexican features and short subjects (a substantial portion of Mexican film history)".